heutelbeck/sapl-policy-engine/sapl-documentation/6_5_NestJS.md

 ### Using nestjs-cls (Continuation-Local Storage) in Your Application

-CLS (Continuation-Local Storage) provides per-request context that follows the async call chain -- similar to thread-local storage in Java. `@sapl/nestjs` uses it internally to pass the HTTP request object from the middleware layer into the AOP aspects without requiring explicit parameter passing.
+CLS (Continuation-Local Storage) provides per-request context that follows the async call chain, similar to thread-local storage in Java. `@sapl/nestjs` uses it internally to pass the HTTP request object from the middleware layer into the AOP aspects without requiring explicit parameter passing.

 `SaplModule` manages `ClsModule` from `nestjs-cls` automatically.
 CLS middleware is mounted globally and the HTTP request is stored at the `CLS_REQ` key.